scummvm/scummvm/doc/docportal/advanced_topics/configuration_file.rst

 	.. panels::
 		:column: col-lg-12 mb-2

-		We follow the XDG Base Directory Specification, so by default the configuration file can be found at ``/~.config/scummvm/scummvm.ini``, but its location may vary depending on the value of the ``XDG_CONFIG_HOME`` environment variable.
+		We follow the XDG Base Directory Specification, so by default the configuration file is found at ``/~.config/scummvm/scummvm.ini``, but its location may vary depending on the value of the ``XDG_CONFIG_HOME`` environment variable.

 		If ScummVM was installed using Snap, the configuration file can be found at ``~/snap/scummvm/current/.config/scummvm/scummvm.ini``

 		.. note::

 			``.config`` is a hidden directory.
-To view it use ``ls -a`` on the command line.
-Ff you are using a GUI file manager, use the keyboard shortcut :kbd:`Ctrl + H`.
+To view it use ``ls -a`` on the command line, or, if you are using a GUI file manager, press :kbd:`Ctrl + H`.